CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The body is a tight, highly actionable CLI reference with strong conciseness and progressive disclosure.
-Its only gap is the absence of an explicit sequenced workflow with validation checkpoints for the batch and destructive commands.
+The content is an efficient, fully actionable command reference with excellent conciseness and progressive disclosure.
+The only gap is the absence of validation/verification notes for the batch and destructive commands.

 DimensionReasoningScore